nhrade/advent-of-code/README.md

 # advent-of-code
-repository for my advent of code submissions
+repository for my advent of code submissions in haskell and python.
 <!--- advent_readme_stars table --->
 ## 2021 Results